-Ford Motor Company’s marketing mix (4Ps) supports the firm’s ability to connect with its target customers.
+Ford’s marketing mix (4Ps) effectively connects the business to car buyers and represents a successful marketing strategy.
 The marketing mix refers to approaches used to implement a marketing plan.
 In Ford’s case, the target market is highly varied and spans the global economy.
 As such, the company’s marketing mix is also comprehensive in addressing multinational business marketing needs.
 Considering the company’s position as one of the largest automakers in the world, a comprehensive marketing mix is critical to maintaining its performance.
-This marketing mix and related strategies also evolve through time to help maintain the competitive advantages emphasized in the SWOT analysis of Ford, and keep the business profitable despite competition.
+This marketing mix and related strategies also evolve through time to help maintain the competitive advantages emphasized in the SWOT analysis of Ford and keep the business profitable despite competition.

 Ford Motor Company’s marketing mix enables the firm to reach its target customers worldwide.
 This marketing mix and associated strategic actions change over time to match the firm’s markets and industry environment, thereby enabling the business to continue developing toward the attainment of the goals set in Ford’s corporate mission statement and corporate vision statement, while accounting for the changing dynamics of the automotive industry.

 Ford Motor Company’s Products (Product Mix)